Skip to Content

 Our care teams are here to talk through any concerns men might have and empower them with information to feel confident about their health.

 Prostate health can be one of those topics that’s difficult to discuss.
-At the same time, it’s important to talk to your provider if you have any concerning symptoms.
+At the same time, it’s important to talk to a doctor if you have any concerning symptoms.

 “As men get older, it’s common for the prostate gland to enlarge,” says Dr. Andrew Maes, a Urology Specialist at ThedaCare Medical Center-Berlin.
 “One sign this might be happening is that you need to use the bathroom at night more often, or you might have a harder time starting urination.”